cybercog/laravel-paket/README.md

 ## Official Documentation

-Documentation can be found in [Laravel Paket Guide](https://laravel-paket.readme.io/docs).
+Documentation can be found in [Laravel Paket Guide].

 ## Installation